bright/new-www/content/projects/behind-pos-printers-integration-for-just-eat-pos.md

 <TitleWithIcon sectionTitle="the solution: POS integration with multiple devices from different producers" titleIcon="/images/flag.png" titleIconAlt="the solution" />

 Just Eat POS is a point-of-sale (POS) system that we have been scaling for almost a decade, **evolving from the startup Practi to a global solution within the JustEat Takeaway portfolio**.
-One of the key advantages of the system is the seamless integration of POS devices.
+One of the system's key advantages is the uninterrupted integration of POS devices.

 Firstly, the system we built supports devices from various producers, allowing restaurants to **easily connect their POS printers from manufacturers such as Epson, Star, and tablets with built-in printers like Citaq or Sunmi**.